carsongross/ronin/Retrieving-Data.md

     Person.findSortedPaged(new Person() {:Name="Bob"}, Person#PhoneNumber, true, 10, 2)
 {% endhighlight %}

-The static `findWithSql()` method on an entity type runs the given SQL select command, and returns the corresponding objects.
+The static `select()` method on an entity type runs the given SQL select command, and returns the corresponding objects.
 This is the method to use for more complex queries than those supported by the above methods.
-Note that the select command must be "select `*`", or the objects returned will not have their properties correctly initialized.
+The string passed in will be passed through as a where clause.
+You can declare variables in the string using a colon prefix, and set the values of the variables with a map:

 {% highlight js %}
-    Person.findWithSql("select * from Person where Name is not null and PhoneNumber like '555%'")
+    Person.select("Name is not null and PhoneNumber like :number", {"number" -> "%555"})
 {% endhighlight %}

-The static `count()` and `countWithSql()` methods on an entity type work similarly to their counterparts above, but instead of returning a list of entity objects, they return an integer representing the number of entities that match the given criteria.
+The static `count()` and `countLike()` methods on an entity type work similarly to their counterparts above, but instead of returning a list of entity objects, they return an integer representing the number of entities that match the given criteria.
 (This is typically much faster than actually